jage/hundraartonhundra/README.md

 Ruby library for talking to 118100 API.
 118100 is a Swedish telephone directory service.

+# Development

+_This is work in progress_

+* Uses `Hashie::Mash`, this is just a hack and will be removed in the future.
+* Haven't pushed gem to [Rubygems](https://rubygems.org), will do when version is 1.0.0

 # Requirements

 * API key from 118100, get it at the [registration page](http://utveckling.118100.se/node/10)